pelias/pelias/INSTALL.md

 The order of imports do not matter.
 Multiple importers can be run in parallel to speed up the setup process.
 Each of our importers operates independent of the data that is already in Elasticsearch.
 So you can, for example, import OSM data without first having imported WOF data.
-However, when turning on admin lookup, the WOF data must be on disk, as it's used during the import process to enrich the data with admin information.
+However, when turning on admin lookup, the WOF data must be on disk, as it is used during the import process to enrich the data with admin information.
 WOF data does not need to be imported for the admin lookup to work.